-Courses numbered Language 1-2-3-4-5-6 consist of a combination of small tutorial meetings with a native speaker, weekly group conferences led by a linguist, assigned laboratory work, and outside reading.
+Courses numbered Language 1-2-3-4-5-6 consist of a combination of small tutorial meetings with a native speaker, weekly group conferences led by a linguist, assigned laboratory work and outside reading.

-Students who begin their study of a language at UCSD should enroll in Language 1.
-A student who has studied a language previously must take a placement test given by the UCSD Testing Office if he wishes to continue his study of that language at UCSD.
-His placement within the Language course sequence or in Literature 10 or 11 will be determined by the results of that examination.
+Students who begin their study of a language at UC San Diego should enroll in Language 1.
+Students who have studied a language previously must take a placement test if they wish to continue study of that language at UC San Diego.
+Placement within the language course sequence or in Literature 10 or 11 will be determined by the results of that examination.

 Placement into language or literature courses will be as follows:

 COURSE PREREQUISITES

-PLACEMENT SCORE
+Previous Courses Placement Result

-Lang 1 0-400
+Language 1 none or 0-400

-Lang 2 400-500
+Language 2 1 or 400-500

+Language 3 2

-Lang 4 500-550
+Language 4 3 or 500-550

+Language 5 Ĩ. 0.
+500 550

+Language 6 5

+Literature 9 ä 0r 500 (Russian)

+2 0.
+Native speaker

+(Snanish)

+Literature 10 4 5 or 6 Or.
+Rasic Language

+2.00.40.00 (with a grade of A) ~ Proficiency (550

+which a grade of Ar olus oral interview)

+Literature 11 10 Intermediate Long

+10 04 mienieolale Lairyuage Fronciency

+toou plus orai

+Literature 15 10 interview?

+Literature 15 10

+Literature 24 Native Speakers

+(Spanish)

-Lit 10 550-650
+Literature 25 10

-Lit 11 650 plus

-Students who have achieved 500 on the CEEBS examination in Russian should take Literature/Russian 9.
+Numerical scores are for CEEB examination.

-Courses numbered Language 11 are intended for students whose only concern is to learn to read a language, and graduate students preparing to fulfill their graduate reading examination requirements.

-The language laboratory and language library at UCSD offer a rich collection of materials that can be used for selfinstruction in a variety of languages.
+Courses numbered Language 11 are selfinstructional and are intended for students whose concern is to learn only to read a language, and for graduate students preparing to fulfill French or German reading requirements.
+The language laboratory and language library at UC San Diego offer a rich collection of materials that can be used for selfinstruction in a variety of languages.
 To encourage students to take advantage of these materials, credit will be granted to undergraduate students who wish to study language on a self-instructional basis.
 Such students should enroll in Language 19.
-On the first day of the quarter students enrolled in Language 19 must meet with the Supervisor of Language 19, who will establish a program of study and arrange for a mid-term and a final examination.
-Subject to the availability of materials at a suitable level of advancement, Language 19 may be taken for full or half credit and may be repeated for credit.
+On the first day of the quarter students enrolled in Language 19 must meet with the supervisor of Language 19, who will establish a program of study and arrange for a mid- 256 / LANGUAGE term and a final examination.
+Subject to the availability of materials at a suitable level of advancement, Language 19 may be taken for full or half credit and may sometimes be repeated for credit.
 Credit earned in language courses which duplicates credit gained in previous courses will not be counted towards graduation.
 The facilities and materials in the language laboratory and language library are available to all students and faculty of the University, whether or not they are formally enrolled in one of the language programs.

-Courses

-Chinese

-Lang/Ch 51.
-Elementary Cantonese (4)

-Basic grammar and usage with initial emphasis on the spoken language.
+Courses Chinese Lang/Ch 61.
+Elementary Mandarin (4) Basic grammar and usage with initial emphasis on the spoken language.
 The written language will be progressively incorporated.

-Lang /Ch 52.
-Elementary Cantonese (4)

-Continuation of Lang/Ch 51.
-Prerequisite: Lang/Ch 51 or equivalent.

-Lang/Ch 53.
-Elementary Cantonese (4)

-Continuation of Lang/Ch 52.
-Prerequisite: Lang/Ch 52 or equivalent.

-Lang /Ch 71.
-Intermediate Cantonese (4)

-Usage and grammar with equal emphasis on the written language and spoken language.
-Prerequisite: Lang/Ch 53 or equivalent.

-Lang/Ch 61.
-Elementary Mandarin (4)

-Basic grammar and usage with initial emphasis on the spoken language.
-The written language will be progressively incorporated.

-Lang /Ch 62.
-Elementary Mandarin (4)

-Continuation of Lang/Ch 61.
+Lang/Ch 62.
+Elementary Mandarin (4) Continuation of Lang/Ch 61.
 Prerequisite: Lang/Ch 61 or equivalent.

-Lang /Ch 63.
-Elementary Mandarin (4)

-Continuation of Lang/Ch 62.
+Lang/Ch 63.
+Elementary Mandarin (4) Continuation of Lang/Ch 62.
 Prerequisite: Lang/Ch 62 or equivalent.

-See also.
+Lang/Ch 64.
+Intermediate Mandarin (4) Grammar, conversation, reading and writing in Mandarin.
+Continuation of Lang/Chinese 63.
+Lang/Ch 65.
+Intermediate Mandarin (4) Continuation of work begun in Lang/Chinese 64, Intermediate Mandarin.
+Lang/Ch 66.
+Intermediate Mandarin (4) Continuation of work in Chinese 64, Intermediate Mandarin.
+See also: